Working with datasets

 in the Recent projects tab. - Under Project resources, click

-Dataset. - Select the appropriate dataset from the list.
+Dataset. - Select the dataset from the list.

 - Go to the Access tab.

-- Enable the visibility option next to the name of the community to share the dataset in.
+- Enable the visibility option next to the name of the community you want to share the dataset with.

-To make a dataset available for use in another project, you should add it to the Shared tab.
+To make a dataset available for use in another project, you need to add it in the Shared tab.

 Deactivating a dataset